 But Rocket League naturally lends itself to an aesthetic similar to the playfully retro-futuristic themes of vaporwave.
-Psyonix has gravitated toward Sci-Fi glow items, starting with the moment we went wild for Apex wheels.
+Psyonix gravitated toward Sci-Fi glow items, starting with the moment we started drooling over Apex wheels.

 When Psyonix announced the radical summer event, they leaned into vaporwave with every ounce of their being.
-The developers were pleased to see the results were a major triumph, especially since the dev team adores sci-fi aesthetics.
+The developers captured a major triumph.
+That’s good news for us – we’re picking up more design tools by the day.
+It’s good for Psyonix, too.
+The dev team adores Sci-Fi aesthetics.

-I like to picture vaporwave as mildly unsettling ASMR – targeting millennials with familiar childhood sounds and imagery.
+I like to picture vaporwave as mildly unsettling ASMR – hammering millennials with vaguely familiar childhood sounds and imagery.
 Sometimes it’s artfully executed.
 Sometimes it’s another angsty anti-consumerist movement that stains the deepest armpits of Tumblr.

 Luckily, the former outweighs the latter.

 The vaporwave movement was one of a billion just-as-relevant-for-decorating-your-RL-preset micro-genres that emerged from Synthwave music circa 2013.
 Long story short, an older musical genre – known as Outrun – jostled the internet.
 It featured vibrant 80’s synthesizer melody loops and blended them with modernized house music beats.